 Additionally, when it is time to reinstate your license, you may be subjected to more stringent requirements by the New Jersey Motor Vehicle Commission, such as attending driver retraining programs, paying higher restoration fees, and providing proof of insurance.

 In all cases, the New Jersey legal system aims to deter individuals from driving under the influence and driving while their license is suspended.
-The state takes these offenses very seriously, and anyone charged should seek competent legal advice to navigate the complexities of the law and mitigate the consequences as much as possible.
+The state takes these offenses very seriously, and anyone charged should seek competent legal advice to understand the law and mitigate the consequences as much as possible.

 Penalties for Operating Motor Vehicle During Period Of License Suspension